Somewhere between where I came from and where I’m going.

 just long enough to remember, not long enough to reattach.

-And somehow my friends started using me as their get-out-of-jail-free card,
+Somewhere along the way, my friends started using me as their get-out-of-jail-free card.

 Then came the “just a few years” in finance and investment banking.